 But confidence is a strange thing.

-The average weak individual has confidence in them self, no standards for how others treat and interact with them.
+The average weak individual has no confidence in them self, no standards for how others treat and interact with them.
 They willingly accept all manner of things done to them and said to them because they feel incapable of defending those standards they should hold inside – for how others should speak to them, how others should treat them, how others should respect them.

 People walk all over them, and it’s as if they lay in the street to help.